Detection Boundaries for Panel Slope Homogeneity Tests Under Small-Group Heterogeneity: Introduction

+The results also speak to the literature on latent group structure in panel models, where such departures arise naturally—see, e.g., \citet{bonhomme2015grouped}, \citet{bester2016grouped}, \citet{su2016identifying}, \citet{lu2017determining}, and \citet{dzemski2024confidence} for identification, estimation, and inference for group membership and group-specific parameters.
+Our contribution is complementary, as we characterize when standard slope-homogeneity tests can detect departures consistent with latent group structure.
+This perspective also connects to recent work on inference when latent groups are not well separated; see \citet{AkgunOkui2025}.

-The rest of the paper is structured as follows.
-Section~\ref{sec:model} introduces the model and notation.
-Section~\ref{sec:tests} presents the test statistics.
-Section~\ref{sec:Asymptotics} develops the local-power analysis under doubly local alternatives for the large-\(T\) and fixed-\(T\) cases, including multiple-group settings.
+The remainder of the paper is organized as follows.
+Section~2 introduces the model and notation.
+Section~3 reviews the test statistics.
+Section~4 derives the local-power results under doubly local alternatives, and Section~5 reports a Monte Carlo study.
 Proofs are relegated to the appendix.